clement-welsch/OpenGLTriangulationTessellation/README.md

 First thing first, I start this project by creating a private github project to track my code and use pull requests to make evolve my code step by step.
 After that, I use "The cherno OpenGL Tutorials" to setup my visual studio project because I beleive he is really reliable.
+To load JSON files, I decided to use an homemade reader because the construction of json files provided are really simple.
-To load JSON files, I am using the API RapidJSON that I was using at my previous company PASTAGAMES.
+Otherwise, I would have used rapidjson that I was using at my previous job or jsoncpp.

 - Write your own algorithm or use third party libraries.
 Explain your choice.
 - Explain the algorithm that you used.